chalkies/chalkies.github.io/index.md

 Please provide as much information about accessibility as possible to take the burden off people who need to ask.
 Try to make your events accessible to as many people as possible.
 We ask and encourage you to be open and available to answer questions about your event's accessibility and send pictures.
 The list below is not exhaustive; please email us if we are missing anything.

 All event posts must specify:
-* COVID protocols: Please state if masks and/or negative COVID will be required.
+* COVID protocols: Please state if masks and/or negative COVID test will be required.
 It's okay if not, just share what the plan will be.
 * Physical access description of the event venue.
-Please include how many stairs to access the room and different parts of the event space; is there a ramp? if there are elevators, bathrooms, doorways, and hallways, can they accommodate a standard wheelchair of 30 inches wide?
-Adequate space to turn a standard wheelchair is 30 inches by 48 inches.
-This info helps people figure out if the space might work for them, whether they have a permanent & visible mobility need (i.e. wheelchair, walker, crutches), an invisible mobility concern (i.e. chronic joint pain), or frequency but temporary mobility concern (i.e. they need to carry a bike or heavy equipment in and out of the space upon arrival).
-Don't just say "not wheelchair accessible."
+Describe for each venue of a multi-event posts.
+See full details [the accessibility section](#accessibility).
+Note: "not wheelchair accessible" is not enough information.
 * If there will be audio or visual accommodations, please share this detail.
 * Money: For events that cost money, see [the money section](#money)